 - Finger to Nose Test;

-- Do a preliminary alcohol screening (PAS) test with a handheld breathalyzer.
+- Ask you to submit to a preliminary alcohol screening (PAS) test with a handheld breathalyzer.

 With every step of the DUI investigation—namely, the stop, then the detention/investigation, and then the arrest—comes a more elevated criterion for probable cause/reasonable suspicion.
 While it might be easy for a police officer to meet the reasonable suspicion criterion to stop your car, the level of proof to keep you in custody and investigate you for a DUI is a lot higher.
 For example, to arrest you for a DUI, the police need to give detailed articulable information that would result in a reasonable officer suspecting that you are violating California DUI laws.
 The officer’s belief can not subjective – he must objectively have reasons for a DUI investigation.